Pokhara to Jomsom Muktinath Jeep Tour Booking Book Now

 Chodzong Cave

 The Chodzong Cave is a hidden cave gompa in the Upper Mustang.
-It is a side day trip from Lomanthang, usually by horse to cover up the destination in a single day.
+It is a side day trip from Lomanthang, usually by horse, to cover the destination in a single day.

 Chöd (Tibetan: གཅོད,) is a spiritual practice found primarily in the Yundrung Bön tradition as well as in the Nyingma and Kagyu schools of Tibetan Buddhism.